xenostopic-cyber/userbot-ping-checker/README.md

-# Cross-Platform Discord Ping Terminal Script (Might add this)
+# Cross-Platform Discord Ping Terminal Script (Might add this and this READMME.md made by AI so yea it's crystal clear)

 A lightweight, cross-platform Node.js script that runs directly from your terminal (Windows, macOS, or Linux).
 It connects directly to the Discord Gateway via WebSockets to listen for the `§ping` command, computes actual API latency, enforces an authorization safety check, and responds using a clean, ANSI-colored "fake embed" formatting block without revealing your external IP.